John-John Dohmen: International career

 Dohmen debuted with the national team when he was only 16 years old, in a match against Italy.
-As of 23 February 2017, he had played 338 matches for the Red Lions.
+As of June 30, 2023, he had played 450 matches for the Red Lions.

 He participated in his first Olympics at the 2008 Summer Olympics and the 2012 Summer Olympics.
 Dohmen became European vice-champion with Belgium at the 2013 European Championship on home ground in Boom.
+In August 2024 he announced after the quarterfinal loss in the 2024 Summer Olympics against Spain would be his last match with the national team.

 Olympic silver medalist

 In his third Olympics, Rio 2016, Dohmen led his team to the silver medal in the men's field hockey tournament.

 World hockey player of the year

 At the 2016 FIH Player of the Year Awards, the main awards given by the International Hockey Federation, Dohmen was crowned the 2016 FIH Player of the Year.
 He was previously nominated for the same award in 2013 and 2015.